n-a-peter/MLZ-midterm/README.md

 # Predicting loan approval or refusal

-This project trains a model on a dataset to determing is an individual's request for a loan should be approved or not.
+This project trains a model on a dataset to determing if an individual's request for a loan should be approved or not.
 It is important to guage a person's capacity to repay a loan otherwise lenders such as banks will lose money withougt any guarantee of repayment.
 Certain characteristics or features associated with people can determine the likelihood that their loan request will be approved.

 ## Project files
 - The dataset is "loan-approval-dataset.csv.